Dpdl-io/DpdlEngine/README.md

 info@dpdl.io

-We will propose an appropriate license plan tailored for your needs and budget.
+We will propose an appropriate license plan tailored for your needs and budget